-To combat fleas and ticks (fleas in particular), it’s important to approach the battle from multiple sides.
-Pet parents should not only treat their pets for fleas, but should also treat all facets of their home for fleas, including their yards.
-This will help ensure that the fleas don’t escape your pet’s coat and spread to other areas where they’ll live until an unsuspecting victim trots along again.
+To combat these pests, it’s important to approach the battle from multiple sides.
+Pet parents should not only treat their pets, but also their homes and yards.
+This will help ensure that the fleas don’t escape your pet’s coat and spread to other areas, where they’ll live until an unsuspecting victim trots along again.

 Pitcairn also suggests using a rosemary tea conditioner to help promote a glossy coat and repel fleas.
 The conditioner calls for one teaspoon of either dried or fresh rosemary and one pint of boiling water.

 For everyday protection against fleas, Nadine M. Rosin, author of “The Healing Art of Pet Parenthood,” suggests the following combination of herbs that can be applied to your dog’s coat (note that some herbs and oils are toxic to cats):

-- Combine the following herbs in a shaker can: powdered eucalyptus; rosemary; fennel; yellow dock; wormwood; and rue (all available individually online or at most independent co-ops or health food stores).
-Put the mixture into a shaker can and rub it into your dog’s fur (Note: Some herbs are toxic to cats).
+- Combine the following herbs in a shaker can: powdered eucalyptus; rosemary; fennel; yellow dock; wormwood; and rue (all are available online and at most health food stores).
+Rub the mixture into your dog’s fur.
+(Note: Some herbs are toxic to cats).

 GrandmasHomeRemedies.com also suggests using either a citrus or aromatherapy repellent:

-Citrus Repellent: You can make an effective flea repellent from lemon by cutting it into quarters and immersing it in boiling water.
-This is then steeped overnight to get you the repellent.
-By spraying this all over your pet, especially behind the ears and generally around the head, and also at the base of the tail and the “armpits” you can rid it of fleas.
-Dr. Pitcairn suggests the same repellent, but calls it a “lemon skin tonic,” which he says can also be used as a general skin toner and treatment for mange.
+- Citrus Repellent: You can make an effective flea repellent from a lemon by cutting it into quarters, immersing it in boiling water and then steeping it overnight.
+Spray this all over your dog — especially behind the ears and around the head, and also at the base of the tail and the “armpits.”
+Pitcairn suggests the same repellent, but calls it a “lemon skin tonic” that can also be used as a skin toner and treatment for mange.

-To battle fleas on your dogs from the inside out, GrandmasHomeRemedies.com and Dr. Pitcairn suggest adding a small amount of garlic (too much garlic can harm your dog) or brewer’s yeast to your dog’s food to repel fleas.
+Both Pitcairn and GrandmasHomeRemedies.com suggest adding a small amount of garlic (too much can harm your dog) or brewer’s yeast to your dog’s food to repel fleas.

-Pitcairn says in his book that it’s common for animals in poorest health to attract the most fleas.
-So overall, make sure to feed your pet a good diet and keep his immune system at an optimal level with the proper vitamins and supplements.
+Pitcairn writes that it is common for animals in poor health to attract the most fleas.
+To keep your dog healthy, feed him a good diet and keep his immune system at an optimal level with the proper vitamins and supplements.

 Fighting off fleas usually starts out with treating the affected animal, but shouldn’t stop there.
-All of those efforts might be for nothing if the rest of your home isn’t treated.
-Fleas can “escape” your pet and find hospice in other parts of your home, and hang out until they get the next opportunity to jump onto your beloved pooch.
-In order to prevent re-infestation, treat your home and yard thoroughly as well.
+Fleas can “escape” your dog and find hospice in other parts of your home, where they hang out until they get the next opportunity to jump onto your beloved pooch.

-The following is a list of ways you can treat your home to ward off fleas.
-The list is a compilation of suggestions from Pitcairn, Rosin and GrandmasHomeRemedies.com:
+The following natural ways to ward off fleas is a compilation of suggestions from Pitcairn, Rosin and GrandmasHomeRemedies.com:

-Dr. Pitcairn advises parents to keep up maintenance on their lawns by mowing and watering their grass regularly.
+Pitcairn advises pet parents to keep up maintenance on their lawns by mowing and watering the grass regularly.
 As he explains, shorter grass lets sunlight hit the soil and heat it, which in turn kills flea larvae.
-Also, watering the grass will drown fleas.
+Watering the grass will drown fleas.

 Pitcairn also insists that you shouldn’t discourage ants in your yard.
 These little guys love to feast on flea eggs and larvae.
 They can become your best ally in this process.

-“Rake up any dead leaves and other debris first,” says Pitcairn.
+“Rake up any dead leaves and other debris first,” advises Pitcairn.
 “The heat that builds up under the plastic does an excellent job of killing fleas and larvae.”